sohombose/FOSSEE-Web-Based-Application/backend/README.md

 Postman

-Browser (GET endpoints)
+Browser (for GET endpoints)

+Web Frontend

+Desktop Frontend (PyQt5)

 📌 Notes

-Old datasets are automatically deleted when count exceeds 5
+Old datasets are automatically deleted when dataset count exceeds 5

 SQLite is used for simplicity as per task requirement

-Backend is shared by both Web and Desktop frontends
+This backend is shared by both Web and Desktop frontends

 🧑‍💻 Author

 Sohom Bose
 FOSSEE Internship Applicant